brettski/go-nrutil/readme.md

 nradminkey: <your-admin-key>
 basepath: ~/nrsynthetics
 syntheticmonitors
 - guid-of-monitor-1-23456
 - guid-of-monitor-2-34567
 - guid-of-monitor-n-opqrs
 ```

-* nradminkey        - The admin API key from New Relic.
+* **nradminkey**        - The admin API key from New Relic.
 Per NR: "You must use your Admin User's API key to make Synthetics REST API calls.
 The account's REST API key will not work."
-* basepath          - The base path to store the synthetic scripts.
+* **basepath**          - The base path to store the synthetic scripts.
-* syntheticmonitors - (not yet implemented) A list of monitors the cli is managing.
+* **syntheticmonitors** - (not yet implemented) A list of monitors the cli is managing.

-In this early stage of nrutil, the list of managed Synthetics isn't implemented.
+In this early stage of nrutil, the list of managed Synthetics *isn't implemented*.
 You can however manage Synthetic monitors individually:

 `nrutil getscript --id <Synthetics guid id>`
 `nrutil setscript --id <Synthetics guid id>`